rushout09/directory-submission-sites/README.md

-# 2000+ free search engine submission sites list
+# 2000+ free Directory submission sites list with high DA

 ## Curated list of Top 200 sites to list your tech startup.
 This list is most useful for AI, SaaS, and Tech Service Companies.